CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 cd panoptic-toolbox
 ```

-### 2. Download a sample data
+### 2. Download a sample data and other data
 To download a dataset, named "171204_pose1_sample" in this example, run the following script.
 ```
 ./scripts/getData.sh 171204_pose1_sample
 ```

 This bash script requires curl or wget.

 This script will create a folder "./171204_pose1_sample" and download the following files.